-(3) Excludes the Company's share of loss on its investment in PharmHouse common shares, which is reflected in "PharmHouse-related charges".
+(3) Excludes the Company's share of loss on its investment in PharmHouse common shares, which is reflected in "PharmHouse-related items".
 (4) Includes the Company's share of loss on its investment in PharmHouse common shares, provision for expected credit losses on loans receivable, and provision for expected credit losses on the PharmHouse Guarantee.
-Excludes the Company's provision for expected credit losses on interest receivable, which is captured in "Operating income (loss)".
-Please refer to "Corporate Developments - Investments -
+Excludes the Company's provision for expected credit losses on interest receivable on PharmHouse-related loans receivable, which is captured in "Operating income (loss)".
+Please refer to "Corporate Developments - Investments - PharmHouse" herein for additional information.